“The Uncommitted Movement Is the Floor of What’s Possible”

 Waleed Shahid: Joe Biden was a more progressive president than Barack Obama, and I think that is in part due to the strategy of Justice Democrats and a number of others supporting a new generation of elected officials.
 On climate, for example, the Sunrise Movement created a disruptive and productive presence in the Democratic Party through civil disobedience, mass mobilization, constituency development, and primaries, which helped drive climate change as a priority in the party.
 Now there are young people in the party for whom this is a major issue, and Sunrise has a large membership that’s hard to ignore.
 It’s not just the Green New Deal sit-in—they are helping deliver votes.
 Just days after Ed Markey defeated the 2020 primary challenge from Joe Kennedy, Chuck Schumer signed onto legislation Sunrise had been pushing for.
 I couldn’t have imagined in my wildest dreams that an organization that had spent much of 2019 and 2020 protesting Biden would be nominated to be part of a climate policy task force.
 That’s a huge success as well.

 There are enormous contradictions.
-Joe Manchin and Kyrsten Sinema are still the deciding votes in a system in which it was important for Biden to be a moderate consensus builder between wings of his party.
+Joe Manchin and Kyrsten Sinema were the deciding votes in a system in which it was important for Biden to be a moderate consensus builder between wings of his party.
 The strategy of building a faction both inside and outside the party is responding to the laws of gravity of our political system, but it’s becoming a lot harder, especially electorally, and especially because of this massive amount of spending from AIPAC, from cryptocurrency, and so on.
 When your candidate is unknown, elections are often built around how much money you can raise to increase your name recognition and to defend yourself from attacks.

 Leifer: With AIPAC, do you mean the long election cycle from Andy Levin’s race in 2022 to Jamaal Bowman’s this year?